The policy was last updated on Saturday 2nd March 2019.

 What We Do With Personal Information

-Users can make use of The TV Room website without supplying personal details such as user name and e-mail address.
-However, interacting with the site and its content – by posting comments on our pages, or contacting us via the Contact Form – will generally provide an enhanced experience for the visitor.
+Users can make use of this website without supplying personal details such as user name and e-mail address.
+However, interacting with the site and its content – by posting comments on our pages, or contacting us via our contact forms – will generally provide an enhanced experience for the visitor.

 Browser and operating system data is utilised to help ensure our pages display properly on your browser.
 It is also used for security and analytical purposes.